coastline palma de mallorca spain sunny

 Grading

-For CIEE classes, The U.S. grading scale of A-F is used.
+For CIEE classes, the U.S. grading scale of A-F is used.
 In language classes, students are evaluated based on weekly quizzes, exams, attendance, homework assignments, oral presentations, and class participation.
 Grades in content courses are based on class participation, a mid-term exam, research papers, oral presentations, and a final exam.
 University professors assign numerical grades based on a 10-point scale, which CIEE converts to recommended U.S. letter grade equivalents.

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
+Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.

 Language of Instruction